$0 Colorado Foster Care Quick-Start Checklist

 TIPS-MAPP Training Colorado: What to Expect Before You're Licensed

 Most people expect the home inspection to be the hard part of getting licensed in Colorado.
 They prepare their smoke detectors, lock up their medications, and measure their bedrooms.
-Then they hit TIPS-MAPP — a 10-week, 30-hour training program — and realize this is where the real work happens.
+Then they hit TIPS-MAPP — a 10-week program with sessions typically lasting about three hours — and realize this is where the real work happens.

 Training in Colorado is not paperwork.
 It is a deliberate process designed to change how you think about children, families, and your own role as a caregiver.
-Understanding what it covers — and what happens if you fall behind — helps you plan the first three to six months of your licensing journey.
+Understanding what it covers — and what happens if you fall behind — helps you plan the first several months of your licensing journey.

 What TIPS-MAPP Actually Is